GavinSangha93/GavinSangha93/README.md

 <h2>About Me</h2>

-Aspiring Analyst with experience using SQL, Excel, Tableau, and Power BI to clean, analyze, and visualize data.
-This portfolio showcases projects focused on transforming raw datasets into actionable business insights through data storytelling and business intelligence.
+Early-career analytics and business professional with a Bachelor’s degree in Information Systems and Operations Management (ISOM) and hands-on experience using SQL, Excel, Tableau, and Power BI to transform data into actionable business insights.

+This portfolio showcases projects focused on solving real-world business problems through data cleaning, analysis, dashboard development, and data storytelling.
+Each project demonstrates the ability to translate raw data into meaningful insights that support strategic decision-making, operational efficiency, and business performance improvement.

+My academic background combines technical, analytical, and business-oriented problem-solving skills, allowing me to bridge the gap between data, technology, and business operations.

+I am interested in opportunities across analytics, business intelligence, information systems, operations, and business support functions where I can leverage data-driven thinking to improve processes, support stakeholders, and contribute to organizational goals.

 <h2>👨‍💻 Projects:</h2>